SHiLLySiT/rclone/docs/content/drive.md

    If you chose "Internal" you don't need to publish and can skip straight to Step 11 but your destination drive must be part of the same Google Workspace.)

-10. Go to "Oauth consent screen" and then click "PUBLISH APP" button and confirm.
+10. Go to "Oauth consent screen" and either:
+    1. Click the "PUBLISH APP" button, but don't verify your app.

+        You are theoretically expected by Google to submit your app for verification and then wait a few weeks for their response.
+However you don't need to actually verify your app.
+You can keep your app perpetually in the "Needs verification" state and still use the client ID and client secret with rclone.
+The only side effect is that you'll see a "Google hasn't verified this app" warning when you initially connect and config rclone, but you can safely disregard this message.

-   You will also want to add yourself as a test user.
+    2. Leave your app in "Testing" and add yourself as a test user.

+        Keeping the application in "Testing" has the limitation that any grants will expire after a week, which can be annoying to refresh constantly.

-11. Provide the noted client ID and client secret to rclone.
+12. Provide the noted client ID and client secret to rclone.

-Be aware that, due to the "enhanced security" recently introduced by Google, you are theoretically expected to "submit your app for verification" and then wait a few weeks(!) for their response; in practice, you can go right ahead and use the client ID and client secret with rclone, the only issue will be a very scary confirmation screen shown when you connect via your browser for rclone to be able to get its token-id (but as this only happens during the remote configuration, it's not such a big deal).
-Keeping the application in "Testing" will work as well, but the limitation is that any grants will expire after a week, which can be annoying to refresh constantly.
-If, for whatever reason, a short grant time is not a problem, then keeping the application in testing mode would also be sufficient.

 (Thanks to @balazer on github for these instructions.)